JS-10/Cell_Tracking_Project_6/README.md

 # Cell Tracking (Project 6)

-This project was developed as part of the course "Computer Vision" at the University of Cologne and supervised by Prof. Dr. Kasia Bozek, Dr. Noémie Moreau,  Dr. France Rose and Paul Hahn, M. Sc.
+This project was developed as part of the course "Computer Vision" at the University of Cologne and supervised by Prof. Dr. Kasia Bozek, Dr. Noémie Moreau,  Dr. France Rose and Paul Hahn (M. Sc.).

 ## Description